Bacton Gas Terminal: Shell terminal

 The Shell terminal, the most easterly of the three, receives gas and condensate from two offshore pipelines.
 These are a 55.7 km long 30-inch pipeline from the Leman 49/26AP offshore installation and a 73 km 24-inch pipeline from the Clipper PT installation.
-A mothballed 30-inch pipeline formally delivered gas from the Leman 49/26BT installation to Bacton.
+A mothballed 30-inch pipeline formerly delivered gas from the Leman 49/26BT installation to Bacton.
 The terminal also receives gas from the 474 km long 34-inch SEAL Pipeline, which transports gas from the Shearwater and Elgin-Franklin gas fields in the Central North Sea.
 The SEAL Pipeline is the longest on the UK Continental Shelf.
 The Shell plant has a gas treatment capacity of 900 e6ft3 per day at standard conditions and a condensate stabilization capacity of 8,000 barrels per day (1,270 m^{3}/day).
 The gas hydrocarbon dewpoint is achieved by propane refrigeration.
 Truck loading facilities for condensate were originally provided.
 It employs 46 people and began operations in 1968.
 The BBL Pipeline terminal became operational in December 2006 and is located within the Shell terminal.
 The BBL terminal is operated, but not owned, by Shell.